kochjohannes/digit_classifier/README.md

 # Digit_classifer

+### Current known bugs
+- Running on Linux might cause an error to occur when running digit_classifier.py at line 60 at conversion time, it doesn't show on my Mac however.

 This small project is focused on a python script that attempts to classify hand-written digits in photos.
 The classification is done using a SVM (Support Vector Machine) which was trained on the MNIST database training set and uses a polynomial kernel of order 3.
 An accuracy of ~97% was achieved on the MNIST test set.